Currently we test and support the following browsers:

 This all-volunteer group operated at the members’ own expense that first year and received a $25,000 operating budget at the 1958 ALSAC convention, where Thomas asked Indianapolis candy wholesaler Mike Tamer to stay on as national director of ALSAC.
 Each year, Tamer agreed to stay on “just one more year.”
 And he did so every year until his death in 1974.

-Today, ALSAC’s full-time staff of more than 1,000, headed by Chief Executive Officer Richard Shadyac Jr., coordinates the fundraising activities of the more than 1 million volunteers and 8 million donors who support the hospital each year.
+Today, ALSAC’s full-time staff of approximately 1,200, headed by President and Chief Executive Officer Richard Shadyac Jr., coordinates the fundraising activities of the more than 1 million volunteers and 9 million donors who support the hospital each year.
 ALSAC operations are overseen by its Board of Directors, who are also the same volunteers serving as the St. Jude Board of Governors.
-During the past five years, 81 cents of every dollar received has supported the research and treatment at St. Jude.